dresende/node-orm2/Adapters.md

 ### on(event, cb) method (required)

-Your driver should be an `EventEmitter`, and should emit the following types of events, when applicable:
+Your adapter should be an `EventEmitter`, and should emit the `error` event when applicable.

-* error